quanzhuo/cpp-extension-pack/README.md

 - [GitHub Repository](https://github.com/quanzhuo/cpp-extension-pack)
 - [Report Issues](https://github.com/quanzhuo/cpp-extension-pack/issues)

-Thank you for choosing this C/C++ Extension Pack for your CMake-based projects—we hope it makes your development experience smoother and more efficient!
+Thank you for choosing this C/C++ Extension Pack.
+We hope it makes your development experience smoother and more efficient!